-Note from Paula: In my last post — Part 1 – I described how Will and I searched for a rental houe.
-In today’s post, I’ll spill the details of how we put the deal together.
+Note from Paula: In my last post — Part 1 – I described how I searched for a rental house.
+In today’s post, I’ll spill the details of how I put the deal together.

-When I tune into HGTV to watch shows about “fixer uppers,” I have to laugh.
 Cable television seems to think that a ‘fixer upper’ simply needs a makeover.
-Rip out the yellowed, peeling laminate.
+Rip out the peeling yellow laminate.
 Toss in some granite and hardwood.
 Poof – instant fix.

 Haha.
 If only.

-This house has some crazy core problems.
-There are no gutters – yeah, that’s right, NO gutters.
-The floors feel like mush near the doorways.
+This house has crazy core problems.
+There are no gutters, rotted doorjams, awful fascia, and the floors feel like mush near the doorways.

-The deck unbolted itself from the building.
-The pipes leak.
-There’s mold in the bathroom walls.
-But real estate investors are used to dealing with these problems.
-After all, the house is 100 years old.
+Real estate investors are used to dealing with these problems.
+After all, the house is 101+ years old (and it’s been neglected for at least two dozen years by absentee owners).
 What do you expect?

-But one issue scared every other investor away: the building has a sinking foundation.
+But one issue scared every other investor away: the sinking foundation.

-When others are scared, I see opportunity.
-Will spent a day underneath the house, taking a closer look at the foundation.
-Some of the “support beams” are nothing more than planks of wood propped up on cinder blocks.
+Some of the “support beams” are nothing more than thin planks of wood propped up on cinder blocks.

 W.W.T.W. – What Would Tenants Want?